QuentinBaillou/I-Recipe/README.md

 # I-Recipe

-A quick integration for professionnal title
+A quick integration for professional title